evolutics/kerek/README.md

 ```
 Copies images from default to specified Docker host

-Usage: kerek transfer-images [IMAGES]...
+Usage: kerek transfer-images [OPTIONS] [IMAGES]...

 Arguments:
   [IMAGES]...
 Images to copy; use "-" to pass image names as stdin lines

 Options:
+      --force  Copy images without checking if the destination already has such
+               images; useful for replacing images with `latest` tag
   -h, --help   Print help (see more with '--help')
 ```

 ### `kerek tunnel-ssh -h`